What are Lacrimal Disorders and How are they Treated?

 What is it?

-Dry eye is probably one of the most common problems seen in the ophthalmologist’s office.
+drops for dry eye Dry eye is probably one of the most common problems seen in the ophthalmologist’s office.
 As we age, the protective tear film on the surface of the eye diminishes.
 This leaves the delicate tissues of the eye exposed to the drying effects of air, wind, dust and the sun.
 The eye can still make tears; in fact, many patients complain of wet eyes and tearing with this condition.
 This is due to the dryness producing a reflex tearing in an effort to keep the eye well lubricated.

 What causes it?